chiranthancv95/END_Course_Assignment/END12/README.md

-Link for the blog explaining the Transformers mechanism https://chiranthancv95.medium.com/transformers-attention-is-all-you-need-8de139e0fe9e.
+Link for the blog explaining the Transformers mechanism <br>
 [Transformers…Attention is all you need!](https://chiranthancv95.medium.com/transformers-attention-is-all-you-need-8de139e0fe9e)